awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-cliwalk.md

 ------

 **Note**
-This command doesn't enable Inventory to collect metadata for the Windows Registry or files\.
+This command doesn't allow Inventory to collect metadata for the Windows Registry or files\.
 To inventory these datatypes, use the next procedure\.

 ## Manually configuring Inventory on your managed instances \(CLI\)<a name="sysman-inventory-cliwalk-manual"></a>